LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 Once a brand embraces messaging they need a way to scale their contact center operations in order to support the personalized, accessible, and always-on relationship that messaging enables.
 LivePerson is leading the industry in the adoption of messaging through a conversational platform that combines bots, automaton and AI to enable this scalable transformation.

+![](/img/conversation-builder-1b.jpg)

+_Conversation Builder (dialog-based bot building)_

+### Unique benefits of the Conversation Builder
 Our Conversation Builder is an all-in-one platform for easily building automations and bots that are tailor-made to be effective in conversational commerce.
 From creating intents and building dialogues, to back-end integrations that connect to all consumer messaging channels and everyday systems, like Salesforce, the Conversation Builder provides brands with an easy-to-use bot builder that allows non-technical staff, often the people who best understand a brand’s voice,  to create, optimize and visualize bots.

+LivePerson built the Conversation Builder as a dialogue-based tool for creating automations and bots at scale.
+This allows brands to leverage non-technical staff to build, optimize, and improve bots and automated conversation flows - creating bots that are more effective and competent, and drastically speeding up bot development and optimization.**The result is bots that are more effective and competent, and drastically speeds up bot development and optimization.**

 ## Top capabilities of the Conversation Builder

-LivePerson built the Conversation Builder as a dialogue-based tool for creating automations and bots at scale.
-Brands can leverage non-technical staff to build, optimize, and improve bots and automated conversation flows.
-The result is bots that are more effective and competent, and drastically speeds up bot development and optimization.

-**The result is bots that are more effective and competent, and drastically speeds up bot development and optimization.**

-![](/img/conversation-builder-1b.jpg)

-_Conversation Builder (showing no-code, dialog-based bot building)_

 ### **One-stop-shop to build and visualize bots**